morey-tech/argocd-v2.10-examples/README.md

 ```

 ## Examples
+> Over 52 new features, 75 bug fixes, and 44 documentation updates with a total of 230 contributors!

 https://blog.argoproj.io/argo-cd-v2-10-release-candidate-f69ba7bf9e06
-> over 52 new features, 75 bug fixes, and 44 documentation updates with a total of 230 contributors!

 ### Server-Side Diff
 > Argo CD main diff strategy uses a 3-way comparison between live, desired and last-applied-configuration states.
 However, with the introduction of Server-Side Apply (SSA) as a new sync option in version 2.5, we implemented a new diff logic based on the kubernetes library called “structured-merge-diff”.
 Since then, we learned from the community about the different limitations with our new approach.